Street Condition Inspection and Inventory Information

-For a list of maintenance projects completed in the past three years, go to:
+For a list of maintenance projects completed in the past four years, go to:

 Utilized on asphalt streets in with a PCI rating of a 60-70, a high “C” condition with the goal to keep them in from falling into worse condition requiring more expensive repair work.

 - Slurry seal

 - Consists of a ¼-inch layer of sand and fine stone mixed with asphalt emulsion.
 This treatment seals and smooths the surface and conceals scars from previous repairs.
 It is used predominately for residential roads with curb and gutter.